ROHITDC-ux/Sales-Department-Retail-Analytics/README.md

 # How This Helps My Profile

 This project showcases my ability to:

-Clean and prepare real-world datasets

-Work with PostgreSQL and SQL for analysis

-Think from a business and analytical perspective
+Prepare and clean up real-world datasetsWork with PostgreSQL and SQL for analysis think analytically and from a business standpoint.
+Clearly record and convey your results.

-Document and present findings clearly